Kondamon/HUSCI/README.md

 ## Introduction

 Climate change represents one of the most significant challenges of our time, impacting ecosystems, economies, and societies.
 Understanding its effects, however, can be daunting due to the complexity of scientific data involved.
-The Human Survival Climatic Index (HUSCI) is developed to bridge this gap, offering a comprehensible and robust framework to communicate the impact of climate change effects on earth and humans.
+The Human Survival Climatic (HUSCI) Scale is developed to bridge this gap, offering a comprehensible and robust framework to communicate the impact of climate change effects on earth and humans.

 ## Background
 The challenge of communicating complex scientific data in a manner that is accessible and tangible to the general public has long been recognized across various scientific disciplines.
 A notable example in this context is the use of scales to simplify complex phenomena.
 The Beaufort Scale, for instance, translates wind speeds into terms that are easily understandable by non-experts.
 Similarly, the HUSCI aims to encapsulate the multifaceted effects of climate change into a more digestible format.